 Prices vary depending on the type of ticket you buy.
 You can see the offers of the transfer + ticket combos (and buy them) on the official Disneyland website: Disneyland Paris Express.

-Another option to get to Disneyland Paris by bus is to use the Magical Shuttle.
+Another bus option to get to Disneyland Paris is to use the Magical Shuttle.
 These buses are an option if you are making your transfer from Orly or Charles de Gaulle airports.

 They are an interesting option since they take you directly from these airports to the entrance of the park or to your Disneyland Paris hotel.
 There are frequent departures and the journey takes about 45 minutes.